Introduction

 CLI Testing

-Use make run-bucket-request to process a file locally without uploading to S3:
+Use mise run bucket-request to process a file locally without uploading to S3:

-f=— path to a local file containing bucket namess=— the stack name (used as a prefix for created buckets)p=— the AWS profile to use
+--file— path to a local file containing bucket names--stack— the stack name (used as a prefix for created buckets)--profile— the AWS profile to use

 You can also create a single bucket by name without a file, using the cargo CLI directly.